ManishIIITK/ChaiAurBackend/README.md

 # Chai aur code

-Invidual directory has their own Readme.
+Individual directory has their own Readme.
 So better follow that to learn what each directory has